 IV Application & Funding Process

-Applications will be accepted once each year, between the dates of September 1 and September 30.
+Applications will be accepted once each year, between the dates of July 1 and July 31.
 Applicants will be notified no later than November 30 of the final decision made by the Sanders Memorial-Evansville Bar Foundation.

 Grants will be awarded on a calendar year basis, from January 1 to December 31.
 If the program for which funds are sought covers more than one calendar year, a multi-year grant application must be submitted.
+Awards for multi-year grants may only be made in extraordinary circumstances and shall in all events be subject to the discretion of the Board and subject to the availability of funds in a given year."

 Awarded funds will be provided 75% at the beginning of the funding cycle, with the remainder provided after the mid-term status report, unless otherwise determined by the submitted and approved grant.

 Status report evaluating progress will be required at the half-way point and a complete evaluation will be required within 30 days of the conclusion of the grant.
 If the final report is not received within the stated time frame, the Foundation may seek restitution of the grant funds.